DW01/traktor-docs/engine/physics.md

 ### World Configuration

 The physics world itself has settings you can tune.
-Gravity is the most obvious—reduce it for a moon-like feel, or increase it for a heavier, grounded experience:
+Gravity is the most obvious.
+Reduce it for a moon-like feel, or increase it for a heavier, grounded experience:

 ```cpp
 // Set gravity